Seeking a domestic violence defense attorney? Contact Van Severen Law Office, S.C., a criminal defense law firm, for help: (414) 270-0202

 Aggressive domestic violence defense is important in all cases.
 When facing a repeater charge it’s even more important.

-We defend all domestic violence cases.
+We defend clients facing all domestic violence cases.